skybrud/Skybrud.Umbraco.MailChimp/README.md

 }
 ```

-The deafult class you enherit from contains theese properties:
+The deafult class you enherit from contains these properties:

 ```csharp
 #region Properties